mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 {{< /book >}}
-and accept a text area field where the user is allowed to provide newlines, then the `linebreaks` filter is great if you want to display those newlines later when rendering the user's data.
+and accept a text area field where the user is allowed to provide newlines, then the `linebreaks` filter allows you to display those newlines later when rendering the user's data.
 By default,
 HTML will not show new line characters as intended.